FarronF/limerick-council-meetings/meetings/2018/11/13-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Special Meeting of the Municipal District of Adare-Rathkeale - 16th October 2018.md

 Meeting to facilitate the Workshop and Special Meeting for discussion of the Draft

 Budgetary Plan 2019 for the Municipal District of Adare-Rathkeale.
+Members also
+---
-Members also--- 5
+5

 agreed to resume the Monthly Meeting at the conclusion of the Draft Budgetary